Liposuction is a modern and effective technique for treating fatty deposits located between skin tissue and muscles.

 How is liposuction performed?

-Liposuction removes fat from your body by suction and takes one to two hours.
-It can be done under local anesthesia or general anesthesia, with an outpatient stay in a clinic.
+Liposuction removes fat from your body by suction and lasts one to two hours.
+It can be done under local anesthesia or general anesthesia, with an outpatient clinic stay.

-- Liposuction with the traditional method where a fine cannula with a rounded end is connected to a suction system if the quantity of fat to be treated is significant;
+- Liposuction with the traditional method where a fine cannula with a rounded end is connected to a suction system if the amount of fat to be treated is large;

-- Vibroliposuction or NIL (Nutational Infrasonic Liposculpture) which has a vibrating cannula to allow for shorter follow-ups and better results
+- Vibroliposuction or NIL (Nutational Infrasonic Liposculpture) which has a vibrating cannula to allow shorter suites and better results

 - Gentle liposuction with a cannula connected to a syringe if the amount of fat is moderate.